 C.J.
-Trent-Gurbuz, writing for U.S. News and World Report, offered a summary of what kinds of courses you’ll be taking in this program.
+Trent-Gurbuz, writing for U.S. News and World Report, offered a summary of what kinds of courses you’ll be taking in this business program.
 He said, “Subjects include business economics, statistics, accounting, marketing, management and organization, business communication, and entrepreneurship.
 Students then focus on coursework more aligned with their interests, or they may choose a concentration.”

 When it comes to potential advanced classes, Trent-Gurbuz provided a list that speaks to the complexity of business management and how it reaches into many other areas.
 Possible course subjects include:

 - Operations management

 - Entertainment entrepreneurship

 Possible concentrations within a business management major are also varied, including: